As a part of our series on cannabis concentrates, this article will provide you with all the necessary knowledge on rosin.

-So let’s see how exactly these presses work.
+Let’s see how exactly these presses work.

 You’ll also need two identical bags, which will go one over the other.
 Make sure you don’t have any hairs or other tiny contaminants in the bags.

 Use a funnel to pour the hash into the first micron bag.
-For the best results the hash needs to be created with the dry sifting method and afterwards sieved in a cold room or a freezer.
+For best results the hash needs to be created with the dry sifting method and afterwards sieved in a cold room or a freezer.

 Dry sift is the use of fine-mesh screen to manually separate the finer and smaller parts of the cannabis plant from the unimportant plant material.
 These smaller particles include only cannabinoids and trichomes, and the end product of dry sifting has a very grainy and coarse texture.

 If you want to store the dry sifted hash before using it, use the exact same technique as storing the newly created rosin for longer periods.